 Images do not exist for all of the items in the Costume and Textiles Collection.
 Requests for new photography may occasionally be accommodated for an additional fee; however, the Museum reserves the right to limit new photography based on items’ condition, storage location, size, and other factors.
-For information about obtaining copies or high-quality digital image reproductions of collection materials, see the Rights and Reproductions page.
+For information about obtaining copies or high-quality digital image reproductions of collection materials, visit the About page on CHM Images.
 Note that the Museum’s ability to reproduce requested materials may be limited by US copyright law.

 Donate to the Collection

 The vast majority of the Costume and Textiles holdings were donated to the Museum.
 If you would like to donate an artifact to the Museum, please submit the Online Collection Donation Form.

 The Museum requires ongoing resources to maintain its collection of more than 23 million objects and documents.
 This work includes cataloging, storing, and preserving the collections – and the specialized activity necessary to make this unique resource available for use in exhibitions, publications, public programs, scholarly research, and loans to other institutions.
 We encourage you to consider making a financial contribution to help support this important work.